Anna-Vashchenkova/Anna-Vashchenkova/README.md

-## Hi there 👋
+## 👋 Hi, I’m Anna.
+- 🌱 I’m currently learning java.
+  - What I can already do:

+    - Java Core,
+    - Spring Boot,
+    - Hibernate,
+    - PostgreSql,
+    - Maven,
+    - jUnit,
+    - Postman,
+    - Swagger

+- ⚡ Fun fact: I can play Paganini's pieces on the violin, but I can't write multithreading yet

+- 📫 How to reach me: telegram: @Anna_Vashchenkova
 <!--
 **Anna-Vashchenkova/Anna-Vashchenkova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->